JaredWillson/deep-learning-challenge/Neural_Network_Analysis.md

 - Addition of more hidden layers
 - Adjustments to the number of neurons in each layer
 - Modifications to the activation method
+- Reincorporation of `NAME`

 ## Summary

-An improvement of approximately 1.5% was reached vs. the baseline result prior to optimization.
-At 73.3%, the optimized result still fell short of the target of 75%.
+An improvement of approximately 3% was reached vs. the baseline result prior to optimization.
+At 75.6%, the optimized result exceeded the target of 75%.

-It is possible that additional manipulation of parameters would reach the target, but I did not see a clear path to achieving the goal.
+It is possible that additional manipulation of parameters would improve things farther, but I did not see a clear path to achieving much higher accuracy.
 In order to achieve a better result I would recommend one or more of the following:

 - Incorporate additional data, either additional features or results from outside Alphabet Soup
 - Per instructions, `Name` was deleted from the initial data frame.
-However, it is not actually a unique identifier and might recur in future projects since organizations might submit for funding on multiple occasions.
-A company's track record might be a useful indicator of future success, so pulling name back into the dataset might improve accuracy.
+However, it needed to be re-incorporated into the features in order to achieve the requisite accuracy.